carmelo0x63/Arch-Linux-the-fast-way/README.md

 **NOTE**: the steps won't be very different with other hypervisors or, even, a bare metal host.<br/>

 The installation takes place in two separate phases:
-a. the VM is deployed by means of the hypervisor (Proxmox console)
+a. the VM is deployed by means of the hypervisor (Proxmox console)<br/>
-b. the rest of the installation happens through SSH Although in a concise way, I'll document the steps and what they achieve.<br/>
+b. the rest of the installation happens through SSH<br/>
+Although in a concise way, I'll document the steps and what they achieve.<br/>

 #### First phase: minimal VM creation and essential setup